SolarNetwork/solarnetwork-example-ts-datum-loader/README.md

 ## SolarNetwork API

-The [solarnetwork-datum-loader][sn-datum-loader] package is [included in the project][sn-datum-loader-dep], which provides many helpful utilities in both TypeScript and JavaScript for working with the SolarNetwork API.
+The [solarnetwork-datum-loader][sn-datum-loader] package is [included in the project][sn-datum-loader-dep], which provides helpful utilities in both TypeScript and JavaScript for querying [datum streams][datum-stream] with the SolarNetwork API.

 ```json
 {